AdaCore/gnatstudio/docs/users_guide/vcs.rst

 ----------------

-Committing is always a three step process in GPS (this is exactly what git does natively, but also provides more flexibility foro over systems).
+Committing is always a three step process in GPS (this is exactly what git does natively, but also provides more flexibility for over systems).

 * First, you need to select which files will be part of the next